Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

 broadcast (Team-Wide Notification)

 Send a message to all teammates simultaneously.
-Note: token costs scale with team size, so use this sparingly.
+Note that token costs scale with team size, so use this sparingly.
 Reserve it for situations where everyone genuinely needs to know immediately — critical direction changes, urgent problem discoveries.

 Message Types